Working with digital outputs in the humanities? Consider contributing to the ALLEA Working Group E-Humanities draft recommendations by 26 July 2023.

 The ALLEA Working Group E-Humanities has launched an open consultation concerning draft recommendations on recognising digital scholarly outputs in the humanities.
 The goal is to gather broad feedback from active humanities researchers and institutions in order to tailor the recommendations to the community’s needs.

-A link to the draft recommendations and instructions for contributing are available on the Working Group E-Humanities homepage, or can be accessed directly here: https://bit.ly/ALLEAehumanities
+A link to the draft recommendations and instructions for contributing is available here: https://bit.ly/ALLEAehumanities

 The consultation is open to all researchers and practitioners working in disciplines within the humanities, policymakers, and representatives of all public and private organisations active in the field.
 We are particularly keen to hear from humanities researchers in ALLEA member academies.
 The consultation is open until 26 July 2023.